ECDC Mpox webpage

 ALL CASES

-Summary of number of probable and confirmed cases of mpox as well as deaths, by reporting country/area, European Region, TESSy, 2022–2024
+Summary of number of probable and confirmed cases of mpox, and deaths, by reporting country/area, European Region, TESSy, 2022–2024

 EU/EEA CASES

-Summary of number of probable and confirmed cases of mpox as well as deaths, by reporting country/area, EU/EEA countries, TESSy, 2022–2024
+Summary of number of probable and confirmed cases of mpox, and deaths, by reporting country/area, EU/EEA countries, TESSy, 2022–2024

 DEMOGRAPHICS